-- If you can afford the potential cost of car repairs, you should never buy an extended warranty.
+If you can afford the potential cost of car repairs, you should never buy an extended warranty.

-- Can’t afford those possible costs?
+> - Can’t afford those possible costs?
 Then you may want to consider buying the vehicle manufacturer’s warranty if it gives you peace of mind.
 For example, if you are buying a used Ford at a Ford dealership, ask if you can buy Ford’s own warranty on that vehicle.

-- Never buy an extended auto warranty from a third-party.
+> - Never buy an extended auto warranty from a third-party.
 Stick to the manufacturer’s own warranty only.

+>

-When you know how to buy a used car, you can get yourself reliable transportation at an affordable price and keep more money in your pocket over the long haul.
+> When you know the best way to buy a used car, you can get yourself reliable transportation at an affordable price and keep more money in your pocket over the long haul.

+>

-“Buying a used car involves a little more risk than buying a new car because you never know how the previous owner treated that vehicle,” Clark admits.
+> “Buying a used car involves a little more risk than buying a new car because you never know how the previous owner treated that vehicle,” Clark admits.
 “One way to minimize that risk is to buy used car models that have proven to be reliable.
 Another way is to get a mechanic to inspect a vehicle prior to purchase.